FOREX-Euro near 9-year low, dollar firm ahead of US jobs data

 Still any signs of a pick-up in wage increases could heighten speculation of earlier action, with some analysts noting the importance of average hourly earning data that comes with the jobs report.

 Earnings rose 0.4 percent in November, the strongest in almost a year and a half.
-Another rise of 0.3 to 0.4 percent could change the perception, likely damaging many emerging market currencies, said Steven Englander, global head of G10 foreign exchange strategy at CitiFX in New York.
+Another rise of 0.3 to 0.4 percent could change the perception, likely damaging many emerging market currencies, said Steven Englander, global head of G10 foreign exchange strategy at CitiFX.

 "The biggest jolt to the market would be to see a second month of AHE gains... we have not had an 0.7 percent gain over a two-month period since 2008, so it would count as a breakout," he said.